virocon-organization/virocon/docs/detailed_examples.rst

 estimating the parameter values of a joint distribution, the “fitting” is explained in more detail by means of two examples.
 To create an environmental contour, first, we need to define a joint distribution.
-Then, we can choose a specific contour method and initiate the calculation. virocon uses so-called global hierarchical models to define the joint distribution and offers four common methods how an environmental contour can be defined based on a given joint distribution.
+Then, we can choose a specific contour method and initiate the calculation. virocon uses so-called global hierarchical models to define the joint distribution and offers common methods how an environmental contour can be defined based on a given joint distribution.
 Generally, virocon provides two ways of creating a joint model and calculating a contour.
 The first option is using an already predefined model, which was explained before in the quick start section (see :ref:`quick-start-guide`).
 The second option is defining a custom statistical model, which is described in the following.